microsoft/vscode-docs/api/ux-guidelines/overview.md

 ### Editor Toolbar

-Extensions can contribution [Editor Actions](/api/ux-guidelines/editor-actions) scoped to an editor directly in the Editor Toolbar.
+Extensions can contribute [Editor Actions](/api/ux-guidelines/editor-actions) scoped to an editor directly in the Editor Toolbar.

 ### Panel Toolbar